Crewvector vs. Excel: Why Managing Crews in Spreadsheets is Costing Your Agency Time and Money

 Instead of relying on manual document checks, the system validates seafarers against two independent layers of requirements:

-These are the standard compliance requirements applied across the company's operations, including mandatory certificates, medical documents, and core qualifications.
+These are the standard compliance requirements applied across the agency's operations, including mandatory certificates, medical documents, and core qualifications.

 Level 2: Vessel-Specific Requirements